pingcap/docs/tidb-cloud/pause-or-resume-tidb-cluster.md

 - You cannot pause your cluster when a data import task is going on.
 You can either wait for the import task to be completed or cancel the import task.
 - You cannot pause your cluster when a backup job is going on.
 You can either wait for the current backup job to be completed or [delete the running backup job](/tidb-cloud/backup-and-restore.md#delete-a-running-backup-job).
 - You cannot pause your cluster if it has any [changefeeds](/tidb-cloud/changefeed-overview.md).
 You need to [delete the existing changefeeds](/tidb-cloud/changefeed-overview.md#delete-a-changefeed) before pausing the cluster.
 - TiDB Cloud supports cluster pause for up to 7 days.
-Exceptionally, some organizations are currently using the compatibile pause feature, which allows for a longer pause, and we will gradually transition them to the standard pause with 7 days limit.
+Exceptionally, some organizations are currently using the compatible pause feature, which allows for a longer pause, and we will gradually transition them to the standard pause with 7 days limit.

 ## Pause a TiDB cluster